Michelle Kilborn

 Areas of Research

-Wellness-oriented Approaches to Physical Education , Health and Physical Education Teacher Education, Comprehehsive School Health
+Wellness-oriented Approaches to Physical Education , Physical & Education Teacher Education, Comprehehsive School Health, Indigenous ways of knowing and being in physical and health education teaching and learning

 Courses